CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 Memory information is available from the NetQ UI and NetQ CLI.

-- Inventory|Switches card
-    - Medium/Large: view the memory size distribution across all switches (graphic)
-    - Full-screen: view memory chip vendor, name, serial number, size, speed, and type on all switches (table)
+- Inventory|Switches card: view memory chip vendor, name, serial number, size, speed, and type on a switch (table)
-- `netq show inventory memory`
-    - View memory chip name, type, size, speed, vendor, and serial number on all devices
+- `netq show inventory memory`: view memory chip name, type, size, speed, vendor, and serial number on all devices

 {{< tabs "TabID411" >}}